B23579/openmp/README.md

 single and critical are two very different things.
-As you mentioned.